Akintunde102/CHRISTIAN-NGO/README.md

 **APP Address:** http://akin.com.ng/ro <br/>

 ## Short Summary:
 This script/html template is a christian-themed NGO template.
-It is a very simple script with a very beuatiful front-end with easy to use design
+It is a very simple script with a very beautiful front-end with easy to use design

 ## Description: